I often hear or read the question: Is it safe to use a charcoal grill on a wooden patio?

 When I’m cooking, I make sure if there is nothing within a 3-foot radius.
 I have a lot of greenery in my backyard, and I make sure if there are no bushes or tree branches leaning too close either.

 I do store my charcoal grill up against my home, but I never place it there until 24 hours after I’ve finished grilling and I know the charcoal is gone out.

-Have a Fire Extinguisher (and Baking Powder) Nearby
+Have a Fire Extinguisher (and Baking Soda) Nearby

 You may consider yourself a grill-master, but don’t let your ego get in your way; always have a fire extinguisher readily available if you need it.
 Don’t keep it in the box in the basement, and always make sure it’s fully charged and ready to use.
 We keep ours in our kitchen which is just off our patio.

-In addition to a fire extinguisher, baking powder can be used to smother a grease fire.
+In addition to a fire extinguisher, baking soda can be used to smother a grease fire.
 I actually used some earlier this summer when I had some fat from a pork shoulder go up in flames on my grill (luckily I had removed the food when it started).
-I tried simply putting the cover on to smother the fire but it persisted.
-Within 5 seconds of sprinkling the baking powder on, the fire was out.
+I tried simply putting the cover on to smother the fire, but it persisted.
+Within 5 seconds of sprinkling the baking soda on, the fire was out.

 Above all else, never pour water on a grease fire.

 If it is calling for 80MPH winds the day of your big backyard BBQ, and you plan to cook on your charcoal grill, maybe you should postpone.
 While the charcoal is safe lit inside your grill if the wind blows the grill over you’re going to have flaming charcoal on your patio.
 Not a good combination.

 Two-zone indirect grilling is when you set your grill up with a “hot” side and a “cool” side.
 When grilling with charcoal you can set this up by banking your charcoal to one side of your grill.
 Not only is this a great way to cook over an open flame, but it is an excellent way to avoid flare-ups.